BOINC/boinc-policy/Development_Documents/Client_Release_Process.md

 ### General Acceptance
 The build and test cycle repeats until there are no bugs remaining that have been designated to be fixed in this release.
 Once this occurs, the release manager will increment the version number so that the 'minor' version is even indicating that this is a release candidate.
 He or she will then ask the build masters to rebuild the clients using the new version number.

-After the testers before a lightweight regression test of the new builds and no new bugs are found, the release manager will call for a consensus vote of the committers to declare the build as generally available.
+After the testers perform a lightweight regression test of the new builds and no new bugs are found, the release manager will call for a consensus vote of the committers to declare the build as generally available.
 If the vote succeeds, then the BOINC website is updated to reflect the status of the release as generally available.

 ### Post Release Management
 It is inevitable that additional bugs will be found once the software is released to the general public.
 The release manager, build masters and testers should expect to remain engaged for several weeks following general availability of a release and continue to track bug reports that come in from end users.
 The release manager will continue to lead the community through the process of prioritizing these bugs, and determine if they need to be fixed in the current release with a new build, or if they can be deferred until a future release.
 If the release manager decides that a bug needs to be fixed, then the release manager will lead the community through another build and test cycle that includes the fixes for the designated bugs.